Last updated 21 March 2020

 The PC Gibbs Midlands correspondence chess championship

 For 2011-12 competition, and previous year's results, please use the menu on the left.
+There was no competition in 2004.
+The editor does not have results for 2005 or 2006.

 Correspondence chess in now mostly played by e-mail to save on postal costs, but the webmaster understands that one competitor prefers to play by post.
 Correspondence chess is ideal for players who have an unpredictable work schedule or place of work and those who cannot leave the house because they care for a member of their family, or who are housebound themselves.
 In theory you can take a day to decide your move, but in the real world, wives, girlfriends, neighbours and other distractions claim all but a few disciplined players.
 It is just so easy to write down or type unintended moves even when you have put thought into deciding the best move to play.
 Serious blunders are nearly as common as in over-the-board games.
 At the highest level, competitors often try out 'experimental' openings to get opponents away from established lines of play and games are often spectacular.